rushmetra/DSS-LojaDeReparacoes/README.md

 ze-joao -> 12345
 rui -> 12345

-## Menus:
+## How to use:
-Choose the option by inserting it's number.
+Choose the menu option by inserting it's number.